carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 {: .output}

+> ## Challenge: labelling on the GPU
-> ## Challenge: perform this connected component labelling on the GPU and compute the speedup.
+> Use CuPy to perform the connected component labelling on the GPU and compute the speedup.
+>
 > > ## Solution
 > >
 > > ~~~